ijijn/roguelike/book/src/chapter_53.md

 This randomly picks an exit location (from NE and SE), and then adds a stream in the opposite direction.
 Once again, we use path-finding to place the stream - so we don't disturb the overall layout too much.
 Then we place the exit stairs.

-## But - I keep getting murdered by orcs!
+## But - I keep getting murdered by orcs

 We've left the default spawning to happen, with no concern for updating the monsters for our level!
 Our player is probably *very* low level, especially given that we won't implement levelling up until the next chapter. *ahem*.
 Anyway, we should introduce some beginner-friendly spawns and adjust the spawn locations of our other enemies.
 Take a look at `spawns.json` once again, and we'll go straight to the spawn tables at the top.
 We'll start by adjusting the `min_depth` entries for things we don't want to see yet: